 Access Control Lists (ACLs) can be configured on Cisco Meraki MS series switches and can be used to limit what traffic is permitted through the switch.
 This article will discuss how those ACLs operate based on a series of examples.
-All ACLs can be configured on the Configure > IPv4 ACL page under the User-defined rules section.
-If this section does not appear, a firmware upgrade may be required.
+For information on how to configure Meraki ACLs please see our Configuring ACLs article.

-IPv4 ACLs configured on Cisco Meraki MS series switches operate statelessly.
-This means that each packet is evaluated individually.
+ACLs configured on Meraki switches operate statelessly: each packet is evaluated individually.
 Thus while traffic may be allowed in one direction, the response can still be blocked.
 When creating ACL rules, it is important to keep this in mind and create rules that allow desired traffic in both directions.

 As traffic is evaluated in sequence down the list, it will only use the first rule that matches.
 Any traffic that doesn't match a specific allow or deny rule will be permitted by the default allow rule at the end of the list.